AlexHarry17/Fedora_Setup/README.md

 * Auto hides the dock to the bottem center of the screen
 * Removes the trash icon from favorites
 * Removes mounts icon from favorites
-* Enables nightlight to run at all times
+* Enables night light to run at all times
 * Sets night light a temperature of 4000
 * Changes the theme to "Pop-dark"
 * Disables animations